jduncan-rva/k8sfiles_com/content/episodes/01-Hello-from-the-K-files.md

 type: featured
 ---

+In our first episode we cover some interesting news of the day, as well as some of our personal highlights around recent [KubeCon](https://events19.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2019/) and [re:Invent](https://reinvent.awsevents.com/) conferences.
+Here's what we talked about (more or less).

 {{< tip
 title = "Visit from the Technical Difficulty Gremlin"
 >}}
 Jamie had some mic issues that are resolved after this episode.
 We're so sorry he sounds like he was recording from an airplane bathroom at 34,000 feet!
 {{< /tip >}}

-In our first episode we cover some interesting news of the day, as well as some of our personal highlights around recent [KubeCon](https://events19.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2019/) and [re:Invent](https://reinvent.awsevents.com/) conferences.
-Here's what we talked about (more or less):

 * At their North America VMWorld conference, VMWare mentioned that their Project Pacific could deliver up to 8% faster performance in VMs than on bare metal.
 After some belly-laughs and confusion, here is [some clarification](https://blogs.vmware.com/performance/2019/10/how-does-project-pacific-deliver-8-better-performance-than-bare-metal.html).
 * An increasing number of Ops professionals have only administered cloud infrastructure.
 They've never operated in an environment that had to account for cabling, racking, cooling, and power budgets.